 EMERGING MARKETS-Mexican peso leads Latam FX lower as oil slides

-Sept 21 (Reuters) - Latin American stocks and currencies took a beating on Monday as investors worried that rising COVID-19 cases could deal another setback to the global economy, and as sliding oil and copper prices added pressure to the region's exports.
+Sept 21 (Reuters) - Latin American stocks and currencies took a beating on Monday as investors worried that rising COVID-19 cases could deal another blow to the global economy, while sliding oil and copper prices added pressure to the region's exporters.

 The Chilean peso CLP= fell to its lowest in nearly two weeks as prices of copper, the biggest source of Chile's export revenue, retreated from a two-year high.
 MET/L